-This morning, I read over an actual Quora thread with this precise question.
-While there’s no dumb question, the question reveals that there may be some gap in understanding the basics in Python and Python’s regular expression library.
+The question reveals that there may be some gap in understanding the basics of Python’s regular expression library.

 So if you’re an impatient person, here’s the short answer:

-(You can also watch my tutorial video as you go over the article.)
+Feel free to play the tutorial video as you go over the article.

 Do you want to master the regex superpower?
 Check out my new book The Smartest Way to Learn Regular Expressions in Python with the innovative 3-step approach for active learning: (1) study a book chapter, (2) solve a code puzzle, and (3) watch an educational chapter video.